Name – Cordyceps mushroom

 17. Lower cholesterol levels due to cordycepin in mushrooms

 Cordycepin, present in C. militaris acts as a natural hypolipidaemic agent that reduce total cholesterol (TC), triglycerides (TG), and low-density lipoprotein cholesterol as well as LDL-C/HDL-C (high-density lipoprotein cholesterol) and TC/HDL-C ratios.
 Therefore, cordycepin of C. militaris regulates lipid profiles (29).

 18. Healthy heart due to adenosine in Cordyceps mushrooms

-Adenosine (nucleosides) natural bioactive compound obtained from Cordyceps mushroom possess heart-protective effects and reduce heart injuries.
+Adenosine (nucleosides) natural bioactive compound obtained from Cordyceps mushroom possesses heart-protective effects and reduces heart injuries.
 Therefore, cordycepin may act as an antiatherosclerotic agent and prevent cardiovascular disease (30).

 19. Polypeptides in Cordyceps helps in lowering hypertension

 Cordyceps sinensis contains polypeptide which may reduce the mean arterial pressure and induce a direct endothelium-dependent vasorelaxant effect through stimulating the production of nitric oxide and treat hypertension (31).